 Da Woon Jung

 Kate Hanson - Is working on copepod nauplii and their role in marine planktonic food webs.
-At the moment, she is expanding our qPCR-based approach to tracking naupliar abundances in environmental samples, in order to study the population dynamics of the dominant species at our study site Kaneohe Bay, Oahu.
+At the moment, she is expanding our qPCR-based approach to tracking naupliar abundances in environmental samples, in order to study the population dynamics of the dominant species at our study site in Kaneohe Bay, Oahu.
 Kate's prior PhD work was in trophic interactions (plankton-fish) in coral reef ecosystems (Moorea).

 Matt Iacchei - Is working to develop population genomic techniques in our copepod system, with the long-term goal of examining spatial patterns in both neutral and adaptive regions of the genome in relation to large-scale ocean gradients.
 Matt completed his PhD in the ToBo lab (HIMB), working on connectivity in lobsters (as well as ecological work on opihi).

-Erica Goetze - I am an Assistant Professor in the Department of Oceanography at the University of Hawaii at Manoa.
+Erica Goetze - I am an Associate Professor in the Department of Oceanography at the University of Hawaii at Manoa.
 I am a zooplankton ecologist, and have broad interests in the ecology, evolution and genetics of planktonic organisms.
 You can find a bit of an overview of my research and teaching interests here, and a list of publications here.
 A description of our funded projects can be found here.